SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 In the previous steps ([Enhance the SAP BTP Application by a Service Broker](./42a-Multi-Tenancy-Service-Broker.md)), you added the service broker to the core of the application and deployed it to the provider SAP BTP subaccount.

-The service broker is used to enable access to application OData services using tenant-specific credentials and authorizations taking into account the tenant isolation of an multi-tenant application.
+The service broker is used to enable the access to application OData services using tenant-specific credentials and authorizations taking into account the tenant isolation of a multi-tenant application.

 In this section, you learn how to configure and consume the APIs of the SAP BTP application in the consumer SAP BTP subaccount.

 ## Configure the Service Broker in a Consumer SAP BTP Subaccount

-In general, there are two approaches to create a service broker instance in the consumer subaccount: You can either use the Cloud Foundry command line interface (CLI) or the SAP BTP command line interface (CLI):
+In general, there are two approaches to create a service broker instance in the consumer subaccount: You can either use the Cloud Foundry command line interface (CLI) or the SAP BTP CLI:
-- The Cloud Foundry command line interface requires you to activate SAP BTP Cloud Foundry runtime (without quota) in your subaccount.
+- The Cloud Foundry CLI requires you to activate the SAP BTP Cloud Foundry runtime (without quota) in your subaccount.
-- When using the SAP BTP command line interface, there's no need to activate SAP BTP Cloud Foundry runtime.
+- When using the SAP BTP CLI, there's no need to activate the SAP BTP Cloud Foundry runtime.

-This section describes how to use the SAP BTP command line interface.
-For more details, go to the [SAP BTP command line interface documentation](https://help.sap.com/docs/btp/sap-btp-neo-environment/download-and-start-using-btp-cli-client).
+This section describes how to use the SAP BTP CLI.
+For more details, go to the [SAP BTP CLI documentation](https://help.sap.com/docs/btp/sap-btp-neo-environment/download-and-start-using-btp-cli-client).

-1. As the SAP BTP command line interface is not installed in SAP Business Application Studio by default, first, you need to install it.
-Use the statements below in a terminal in your SAP Business Application Studio from the root folder of your project:
+1. As the SAP BTP CLI is not installed in the SAP Business Application Studio by default, you need to install it first.
+Use the statements below in a terminal from the root folder of your project in your SAP Business Application Studio:

      1. Download the CLI automatically accepting the licence agreement.